nyplex/nyplex/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a React application.
+- 🔭 I’m currently working on a React Native application.
-- 🌱 I’m currently learning React
 - 📫 How to reach me: nypels.alexandre@outlook.com